Skip to content

 Loading Sparse Autoencoders from Huggingface

 To load a pretrained sparse autoencoder, you can use SAE.from_pretrained() as below.
-Note that we return the original cfg dict from the huggingface repo so that it's easy to debug older configs that are being handled when we import an SAe.
+Note that we return the original cfg dict from the huggingface repo so that it's easy to debug older configs that are being handled when we import an SAE.
 We also return a sparsity tensor if it is present in the repo.
 For an example repo structure, see here.

 from sae_lens import SAE